AsifMadar/Foobar-BIU-web/README.md

 # Foobar-BIU-web

+## Running the project

 To run the project, first install the dependencies using `npm install`, then execute the command `npm start`

+When the app first loads, you will be taken to the login page.
+Since you don't have an account yet, click the "Sign-Up" button to go to the sign up page.
+After filling the fields in the sign up page (the exact requirement for each field is listed next to the field), click the "Sign-Up" button.
+You wil be taken to the feed screen, where you can scroll over the existing posts, create new posts and edit/delete your existing posts.
+Additionaly, each post has a comment section, which you can access either by clicking the "N comments" link bellow the post, or by clicking the "Reply" button (which will also open the comment creator).

+In the top-right corner, there is a dark-mode toggle you can switch on or off.
+In the bottom of the left-side menu you can log out of your account, which will take you back to the login scree.

 ## Workflow
 At the start of the project, we sat down and planned the application structure, splitted the work between the three of us (Asif and Hodaya, and Michael) and created a sprint with the appropriate tasks on Jira.
 Afterwords we started working on the project, starting with the web application, and later moving on to the android application.